Elevated Brownies Recipe | Download for FREE!

 Orange strains are not going to be any more potent than purple weed strains, and vice versa.
 The color of your weed is simply something fun to keep an eye out for.

 Myth #2.
-The pistils have THC in them.
+Pistils have THC in them.

 Some people think that orange strains are more potent because they have more pistils.
 However, pistils do not contain THC.